French Hot Chocolate

 By Anne Marie Lane Jonah and Ruby Fougere, Fortress of Louisbourg National Historic Site, NS

-There is no better way to celebrate the last days of winter and the arrival of spring than tasting French hot chocolate!
+There is no better way to celebrate the last days of fall and the arrival of winter than tasting French hot chocolate!
 This favourite drink from the Fortress of Louisbourg National Historic Site will delight your children’s taste buds!

 If you have a chance to visit us at the fortress this summer, ask about our chocolate programs.
 Even better, visit our restaurant to enjoy a taste of the past and sample Heritage hot chocolate.